Reinvestment Charge - Frequently Asked Questions

 An effective and efficient development operation is our responsibility to all donors to the J. Sargeant Reynolds Community College Educational Foundation.
 This means providing you with a timely gift receipt, ensuring the accuracy of our records, the careful disbursement of funds to the program your gift supports and sharing with you the impact your gift has made.
 We want to be the best stewards of your investment.
 Reynolds joins other colleges and non-profit organizations in taking this step, and it is one we take thoughtfully.

-A stewardship charge of 4 percent will improve the Educational Foundation’s ability to reinvest in the activities that help ensure we are good stewards of your generosity.
+A reinvestment charge of 4 percent will improve the Educational Foundation’s ability to reinvest in the activities that help ensure we are good stewards of your generosity.
 Additionally, our fundraising capabilities are increased so that we can help fill the gap between the state dollars Reynolds receives to support operations and the rising costs of delivering the academic programs and services our students need to pursue a career.
 Today, only 30 percent of the Reynolds operating budget comes from state general funds.

 Why does the Educational Foundation have a reinvestment charge?